 We offer a full complement of standard and specialty examinations.

-Bartlett Regional Hospital's Mammography Department offers a comfortable atmosphere for patients to receive the best quality care possible.
-Mammograms are performed by specialized mammography technologists who care not only about physical needs but also patient's emotional needs.
+Mammograms are performed by specialized mammography technologists, with attention to both patient physical and emotional needs.
 Screening mammograms are used to check for breast cancer in women who have no signs or symptoms of the disease.
 Diagnostic mammograms are used to check for breast cancer after a lump or other sign or symptom of the disease has been found.
 Early detection of breast cancer with screening mammography means that treatment can be started earlier in the course of the disease, possibly before it has spread.
 Getting a high-quality screening mammogram and having a clinical breast exam on a regular basis are the most effective ways to detect breast cancer early.
 Screening mammography can help reduce the number of deaths from breast cancer among women ages 40 and over.

 MRI stands for magnetic resonance imaging, a noninvasive technique that uses harmless radio waves rather than x-rays to create images.
 It is particularly useful for imaging soft tissues of the body, such as the brain, spinal cord, muscles and ligaments, and detecting abnormal tissues such as tumors.

 All MRIs must be scheduled and preauthorized.
 Call the number on the back of your insurance card for preauthorization, or speak with your ordering physician's office staff.

 The MRI machine utilizes a very powerful electromagnet, which is 30,000 times stronger than the earth's magnetic field.
 The presence of the strong magnetic field means that metal objects of any kind are not permitted within the scan room at any time.

 All patients undergoing an MRI will be screened prior to their MRI to ensure all internal objects are MRI-compatible.